gaetgu/rtmp-server-docs/README.md

 ![default](img/default_stream.png)

 Their stream just goes to one computer, then to the internet and one source.
 This is probably what you are doing right now.
-You *could* stream to two services by running two computers and two cameras, or splitting the output from one camera to two cameras.
+You *could* stream to two services by running two computers and two cameras, or splitting the output from one camera to two computers.
 An example of this is seen below:

 ![double](img/double_stream.png)